JERUSALEM & ATHENS SEMINAR

 Restoring Art to a Place in the Community: New Lessons from Early Renaissance Italy

-The Studio for Art, Faith & History is delighted to have been awarded the grant from the Lilly Foundation to host the next Lilly Fellows Program Summer Seminar for College Teachers at Gordon College's facilities in Orvieto, Italy.
-The grant will fund twelve teachers from the Art and Christian Ministries departments of LFP member institutions to spend three weeks in Orvieto studying a theme at the heart of the Studio's mission.
-Visit the website: www.gordon.edu/lfpsummerseminar
+The Studio for Art, Faith & History has been awarded the grant from the Lilly Foundation to host the next Lilly Fellows Program Summer Seminar for College Teachers at Gordon College's facilities in Orvieto, Italy.
+The grant will fund twelve early-career faculty members in art, art history, Biblical studies, and Christian ministries from LFP member institutions to spend three weeks in Orvieto studying a theme at the heart of the Studio's mission.
+For complete information visit the website: www.gordon.edu/lfpsummerseminar